The Heroic Trio

 The Heroic Trio (Dung fong saam hap, TC: 東方三俠, pinyin: dōng fāng sān xiá) is a 1993 Hong Kong fantasy adventure film directed by Johnnie To, from a screenplay by Sandy Shaw, and produced by Ching Siu-tung.
 The film stars Michelle Yeoh, Anita Mui, and Maggie Cheung as the titular trio.
 Other cast include Damian Lau, Anthony Wong, Paul Chun, James Pak, and Yan-yee Kwan.
 It was followed by a sequel, Executioners, also released in 1993.

 Plot

-An invisible person is kidnapping newborn babies who're destined to be emperors and delivering them to the mysterious, subterranean villain known only as the "Evil Master" and the police are powerless to do anything.
-The only hope for the city is a motley trio of women who all share a terrible past, they are: Tung (played by Anita Mui), the mild-mannered wife of a police inspector who secretly fights crime as the sword-slinging, knife-throwing heroine, "Wonder Woman"; Chat (played by Maggie Cheung) a hard-boiled, shotgun-toting bounty hunter who goes by the nickname "Thief Catcher"; and Ching (played by Michelle Yeoh), the aforementioned "Invisible Woman" who acts as the troubled but determined right hand of the Evil Master.
+An invisible person is kidnapping newborn babies who are destined to be emperors and delivering them to the mysterious, subterranean villain known only as the Evil Master and the police are powerless to do anything.
+The only hope for the city is a motley trio of women who all share a terrible past, they are: Tung (played by Anita Mui), the mild-mannered wife of a police inspector who secretly fights crime as the sword-slinging, knife-throwing heroine Wonder Woman; Chat (played by Maggie Cheung) a hard-boiled, shotgun-toting bounty hunter who goes by the nickname Thief Catcher; and Ching (played by Michelle Yeoh), the aforementioned Invisible Woman who acts as the troubled but determined right hand of the Evil Master.